-As employers for vulnerable populations, it is crucial to ensure that the person you’re hiring will treat your clients with dignity and respect.
+As employers for vulnerable populations, it is crucial to ensure the person you’re hiring will treat your clients with dignity and respect.

 View more CBC information and resources to get started.